What We Do

 High-quality care, lower costs, healthy population, and engaged people

 Improve the health and well-being of individuals and communities through the use of technology and health information that is accessible when and where it matters most

 - Transform Health Care Delivery and Community Health

 - Enhance Nation's Health IT Infrastructure

-ONC has 164 employees organized into 4 offices.
+ONC is organized into 4 offices.
 See the current organizational chart below.